Course Description

 Testimonials

-“Tomi was great.
+“Mike was great.
 He was very detailed and made sure I fully understood the section before moving on.
-There are so many functions, so the Informatica materials and lab books are super helpful.”
+There are so many functions to remember, so just have to practice with the materials and labs to get acquainted with all of them.”